samvaughan/EWASS2018_notes/Tuesday.md

 NGC 3311 has a peculiar velocity with respect to the cluster barycentre.
 Not unexpected in $\Lambda$CDM.
 There is evidence from X-ray observations that the cluster isn't relaxed.
 Possible evidence for ongoing merging of two sub-clusters.
 Conclude that the cD envelope of NGC 3311 is dynamically associated with the cluster core.

+## The LSB universe, with predictions from future surveys- Gareth Martin

+Our inability to study the majority of low-mass galaxies has lead to a biased view of the universe. ~80% of galaxies are LSB, with 30% of these being UDGs.

+Horizon AGN simulation.
+Find a significant number of LSB galaxies in less extreme environments.
+LSB populations are the tail end of the R_eff -f_gass distribution.
+Evidence that LSB galaxies are not special objects.

+Ram pressure stripping or large perturbations are needed to form the most extreme LSB galaxies (i.e. UDGs).
+The majority of LSB galaxies require stellar feedback.

+# Cosmology with the SKA

+## Weak gravitational lensing with the Square Kilometre Array- Mike Brown

+Current state of the art for weak lensing: KIDS and DES.
+Cosmology is becoming a systematics-limited science!
+Need just as exquisite control of systematics, otherwise your exquisite precision is wasted.

+Major weak-lensing systematics:

+* Instrumental systematics
+* Intrinsic alignment which mimics your cosmic shear signal
+* Photo-z errors
+* Colour gradients across galaxy images combined with a wavelength dependent PSF.

+Cosmology with radio-optical shear cross-correlations- Camera, Harrison, Bonaldi+Brown (2017).
+Gets rid of your systematics nicely (when you get a detection...).

+Orientation of integrated polarised emission is unaffected by gravitational lensing.
+And radio polarisation traces a galaxy alignment (at least to an extent).
+So combining the two can be used to suppress systematics from intrinsic alignment.
+We can do a similar thing with HI gas kinematics, although I'm a bit more sceptical of this- misaligned gas?

+## Key questions

+* Intrinsic shape noise of radio galaxies?
+* Fraction of galaxies that will be visible (and whose shapes can be measured) in both optical and radio surveys.
+* Radio surveys are catching up in number counts, but aren't there yet

+Future e-MERLIN upgrades/observations will help to measure intrinsic shapes of radio galaxies.

+Radio weak lensing surveys will be competitive with optical ones.
+Much work is required with regards to shape measurements and understanding source populations, however.
+Cross correlations will be the key!

+##Radio Luminosity Functions- Josie Peters

+Radio sources are useful because you peer through the dust.
+Around half of starlight in the universe is scattered by dust.

+Normally use a "1/V_max method".
+This involves finding the maximum observable redshift of a source and then turn this into a volume.
+This ignores the distribution of spectral indices among a population.

+Assuming all sources have $\alpha=0.7$ will make you overestimate the luminosity of sources with $\alpha$ flatter than this.
+Fit with your luminosity, redshift and alpha information.
+Next step will use angular diameter too.

+##Exploiting cross-beam information in hierarchical phases-array imaging- Mattieu Simeoni

+Hierarchical phases arrays combine many small antennae together into stations.
+You essentially create "virtual" dishes at each beam-forming station, linearly combining the antennae to compress the data and achieve higher spatial filtering.
+Furthermore, survey time is reduced compared to observing with usual dish arrays.

+The reduction pipeline is complicated!
+Mosaicing, unstable non-diagonal correlation matrices, etc...
+The Bluebild algorithm seems to deal with this okay!

+##Magnetic Fields Forever- Franco Vazza

+Where do observed magnetic fields come from?